We make a variety of chocolates but the two main products are Cadbury Dairy Milk chocolate and Cadbury Old Gold dark chocolate.

 The special taste and texture of Cadbury chocolate is based on long traditions of expertise in chocolate recipe and processing methods unique to Cadbury.
 Techniques are improving all the time and new technology enables the process to be highly tuned to consumer's evolving tastes and preferences.

 Chocolate production is a highly sophisticated, computer controlled process, with much of the new specialist machinery being produced to our own design and specification.

 Production starts at the Singapore cocoa factory where the top quality cocoa beans are processed to produce the cocoa mass - which contains 53% cocoa and cocoa butter - the basis for all chocolate products.

-When chocolate is made, the 'mass' goes straight to the Cadbury factories in Victoria or Tasmania.
+When chocolate is made, the 'mass' goes straight to our factories in Victoria or Tasmania.